Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

 \subsection{Out-of-Distribution Detection}

-To evaluate whether VGN and/or the VGMU score provides competitive OOD detection, we train models on SVHN (ID) and evaluate against CIFAR-10 (OOD).
+To evaluate whether VGN and/or the VGMU score provides competitive OOD detection, we train models on SVHN (in-distribution, ID) and evaluate against CIFAR-10 (OOD).
 Detection performance is measured using the area under the ROC curve (AUC) and the false positive rate at 95\% true positive rate (FPR@95).
 All LLE and LLE-VGN models for SVHN attained \textit{ca.} 95\% accuracy with strong calibration (ECE $\approx 0.014$).
 As in prior sections, we interpret differences conservatively, distinguishing trends whose magnitude exceeds run-to-run variability.

 \paragraph{LLE and LLE-VGN across ensemble sizes.} \autoref{fig:ood_roc_grid} reports OOD detection results for LLE and LLE-VGN across $M \in \{5, 10, 100\}$.
-At $M = 5$, VGMU achieves the highest mean AUC ($0.941 \pm 0.006$ for LLE; $0.942 \pm 0.006$ for LLE-VGN) and lowest mean FPR@95 ($0.173 \pm 0.027$; $0.167 \pm 0.023$).
+At $M = 5$, VGMU achieves the highest mean AUC ($0.941 \pm 0.006$ for LLE; $0.942 \pm 0.006$ for LLE-VGN) and lowest mean FPR@95 ($0.173 \pm 0.027$; $0.167 \pm 0.023$, respectively).
 The AUC differences between VGMU and EPJS or EU fall within overlapping variability, indicating comparable detection performance among these measures.
 However, the separation from EPKL is more pronounced.
 For LLE ($M = 5$), the FPR@95 gap between VGMU ($0.173 \pm 0.027$) and EPKL ($0.256 \pm 0.049$) exceeds the observed run-to-run variability.

-As ensemble size increases to $M = 10$ and $M = 100$, FPR@95 degrades for all methods, reflecting reduced per-member diversity in LLE configurations where heads share a single backbone.
-With $M = 100$, VGMU and EPJS perform comparably in AUC ($\approx 0.919$--$0.923$), while EPKL degrades more substantially (AUC $= 0.891 \pm 0.004$ for LLE; $0.875 \pm 0.007$ for LLE-VGN), consistent with the known sensitivity of pairwise KL divergence to distributional tail disagreement.
+At larger $M$, the ID distribution over EPKL shifts into a range also occupied by a low-uncertainty subset of OOD samples, increasing ID–OOD overlap in that region (\hyperref[fig:ood_density_epkl]{SI~Figure~\ref{fig:ood_density_epkl}}).
+With $M = 100$, VGMU and EPJS perform comparably in AUC (\textit{ca.},~$0.919$--$0.923$), while EPKL degrades more substantially (AUC $= 0.891 \pm 0.004$ for LLE; $0.875 \pm 0.007$ for LLE-VGN), consistent with the unbounded range of pairwise KL amplifying tail-disagreement.
 Incorporating VGN provides a consistent but modest improvement in FPR@95 at small-to-moderate ensemble sizes.
 At $M = 5$, LLE-VGN reduces mean FPR@95 from $0.173$ to $0.167$; at $M = 10$, from $0.238$ to $0.227$.
 While these improvements fall within seed-level variability, the direction is consistent across both ensemble sizes.
-At $M = 100$, however, VGN degrades both AUC ($0.908$ \textit{vs}.\ $0.919$) and FPR@95 ($0.440$ \textit{vs}.\ $0.348$), which may result from the suppression of high-variance predictions during training, reducing ensemble disagreement signals that distinguish ID from OOD at larger ensemble sizes.

 Across all configurations, VGMU achieves comparable detection performance while avoiding the $O(M^2C)$ computational cost of pairwise divergence measures, relying instead on ensemble moments with $O(MC)$ complexity.